osodevops/aws-terraform-module-apigateway/README.md

     *API keys/usage plans*
     1. the monitoring app handles the authentication

+### List of uncertainties:
+    use of custom domains, includes configuring Route53 records to point to cloudfront distributions how to integrate Swagger/openapi specifications with terraform code creation
+    how flexible does the solution have to be in terms of adding new REST API's later on
+### Tests:

+    TEST                                                                 TOOL

+    1. integration between API Gateway and getProfile app                curl,postman,pytest
+    2. integration between API Gateway and Detected app                  curl,postman,pytest
+    3. integration between API Gateway and Monitoring app                pytest
+    4. infrastucture build test with terraform code                      terraform
+    5. infrastucture modify/delete test with terraform code              terraform
+    6. create, modify, delete individual REST API endpoints              pytest
+    7. create, modify, delete API keys and usage plans for users         pytest
+    8. authentication access allowed                                     pytest
+    9. authentication access denied                                      pytest
+    10. monitoring events                                                pytest In addition we could do load, security and extra functional tests with
+    pytest - it is up to the client how much they want us to test
 ### links

 Terraform code to build API Gateway, VPC link, network load balancer (private)